Former WSU star Ehlo back in spotlight, thanks to docuseries’ portrayal of ‘The Shot’

 The play is burned into most basketball fans’ minds, but to rehash it:

-Ehlo had just scored his 24th point with a driving layup to give favored Cleveland a 100-99 edge with six seconds to play.
-Cavs coach Lenny Wilkens then called timeout, drawing up a defensive scheme where Larry Nance would guard Jordan up top, with the long, 6-foot-7 Ehlo underneath.
-Yet Jordan shook Nance on the right wing, took the inbounds pass and scurried swiftly to the key.
+Ehlo had just scored his 24th point with a driving layup to give favored Cleveland a 100-99 edge with about three seconds to play.
+In an ensuing timeout, Cavs coach Lenny Wilkens drew up a defensive scheme in which Larry Nance would attempt to cut Jordan off up top, while the long, 6-foot-7 Ehlo waited underneath.
+Yet Jordan managed to shake Nance on the right wing, took the inbounds pass and scurried swiftly to the key.

 “I wasn’t in a great defensive stance.
 I ran out to get him on the wing, and he was already dribbling toward the free-throw line, so I didn’t have time to close out,” Ehlo said.